New website launched at www.cemus.uu.se

 The scope of the CEMUS model is not limited to the classroom setting.
-CEMUS Forum organizes open lectures, an annual conference on education for sustainable development, film showings, discussions, workshops and a variety of other events.
+CEMUS Forum organizes open lectures, an annual Sustainability festival, film showings, discussions, conferences, workshops and a variety of other events.
 Much of this work is done in collaboration with students, in the envisioning, planning and delivery stages.
-These events are intended to attract not only current university staff and students, but also alumni, government officials, interested individuals and organizations.
-The aim of this work is to extend the educational core of the center by bridging the gaps between the theoretical and the practical, the young and the old and the academic and non academic worlds, as well as to create a meeting place for people interested in interdisciplinary education and sustainable solutions.
+These events are intended to attract not only current university staff and students, but also alumni, government officials, the interested public and organizations.
+The aim of this work is to extend the educational core of the center by bridging the gaps between the theoretical and the practical, the young and the old and the academic and non academic worlds, as well as to create a meeting place for people interested in transdisciplinary education and sustainable solutions.

 The CEMUS Forum also works as a launching pad for student project ideas.
 Support can be given in the form of people to bounce ideas off of, access to a broad contact network, use of a variety of venues, help with marketing campaigns/advertising and economic support.
 Projects are initiated through a dialogue with Forum staff, and in close collaboration with Cemus Roots.

-During 2012/2013 you can get involved in the following existing projects:
+During 2014 and 2015 you can get involved in the following existing projects:

 - The development of the RCE Uppsala platform (see description above)

 - Resilient and Ecological Approaches to Living Sustainably, The REALS project, (see description below) 2013-2016

 - Open lectures, symposiums and film-showings